 Will dentures affect my speech?

-Pronouncing certain words may take a little practise.
+Pronouncing certain words may take a little practice.

 How long should I wear my dentures?

-During the first few days, we may advise you to wear them for most of the time.
+During the first few days, we may advise you to wear them most of the time.

 Should I use a denture fixative?